UmairMalik309/cfwheels/guides/introduction/manual-installation.md

 ### 4. Test It

 When you've followed the steps above, you can test your installation by typing `http://localhost/` (or whatever you set as the host header name) in your web browser.
-You should get a page saying "Welcome to CFWheels!"
+You should get a "Congratulations!" page.

 That's it.
 You're done.
 This is where the fun begins!